 So what I find in my own teaching is that while most anglers are eager to improve their casting, they’re not at all sure what “improvement” looks like.
 They have no visual reference, no mental picture of a sound casting stroke, no expert resource they can go to and compare themselves against.
 Which is one reason many of us fish for years without showing improvement our casting.
 We simply can’t develop a mechanically sound casting stroke until we’ve been shown what one looks and feels like.
-The best way to learn, naturally, is in person, one on one, from someone who really understands casting.
-In lieu of that, I’m providing a link to a video whereby you can mime for yourself the motion of a mechanically sound stroke.
-While the video won’t replicate live casting, it will allow you to see and get a basic feel for what constitutes good mechanics.
+The best way to learn is in person, one on one, from someone who really understands casting.
+In lieu of that, I’m providing a link to a video whereby you can mime the motion of a mechanically sound stroke.
+While the video doesn’t replicate live casting, it will allow you to see and get a basic feel for what constitutes good mechanics.
 You can compare what you see and feel to your current stroke and you’ll have some idea of where you stand fundamentally.
 If you want to pursue further improvement, you’ll have some direction for your learning.

 I apologize in advance for the fuzzy video—the camera dates back to the days of Abe Lincoln—but you’ll get the idea.
 If you have questions please contact me.
 Here’s the link: https://www.youtube.com/watch?v=tIxKbfMr8M8&feature=youtu.be